cryptag/minileap/README.md

 (for the header 24-byte header + 5-byte body + 64-byte Blake2b hash;
 see below) + 105 bytes/chunk (for each chunk's 24-byte nonce + 1 byte
-last chunk indicator byte prepended to the body + 16-byte overhead from libsodium's SecretBox encryption + 64-byte Blake2b rolling hash).
+last chunk indicator byte prepended to the body + 16-byte overhead from libsodium's SecretBox encryption + 64-byte Blake2b hash).

 If you're encrypting 1,000,000 bytes, all in one chunk, the resulting ciphertext is thus 1,000,214 bytes (0.0214% overhead).